Board of Education

 - The speaker must state their name, address, and organization if representing one

-- No person may speak more than once on the same issue
+- No person may speak more than once on the same issue.

-- The Board may ask questions of the speaker
+- The Board may ask questions of the speaker.

 The Role of the School Board

-The main roles of the Board of Education are to set policy for the School District and to hire a Superintendent and Treasurer to administer those policies.
+The main roles of the Board of Education are to set policies for the School District and to hire a Superintendent and Treasurer to administer those policies.
 They are the official policy-making body of the school district.
-As elected officials, Board Members strive to develop policies that will provide the best scope, depth, and quality of education possible for every student in the Mad River School District.
+As elected officials, Board members strive to develop policies that will provide the best scope, depth, and quality of education possible for every student in the Mad River School District.

 The Mad River Board of Education consists of five citizens elected to serve four-year terms.
 The public nominates Board of Education candidates by petition.
 They are elected at the November general election in odd-numbered years.
 The Board meets during the first 15 days of January and elects a president and vice president to serve for the coming year.
-Each Board member represents all the citizens in the Mad River School District while keeping their focus on what is best for the students of the district.
+Each Board member represents all the citizens of the Mad River School District while keeping their focus on what is best for the students of the district.

 - defining the philosophy of the district

 - setting goals and objectives to achieve desired educational progress